stoplightio/docs/articles/enterprise/components/api.md

 recommends using a random string more than 32 characters in length for production environments.

-> Please note that the `SIGN_SECRET` configuration variable must remain static
+> Note that the `SIGN_SECRET` configuration variable must remain static between
-> between service restarts
+> service restarts

 #### POSTGRES_URL